Generic filters

 Under the School Act, home educators (families) are required to register homeschoolers with a public school, an independent school, a francophone school or an online learning school by September 30th (annually).

-Families should contact their neighbourhood school principal to determine what resources and support services are available to homeschoolers.
+Families may wish to contact the school they are registered at to determine what resources and support services are available to homeschoolers.

-What is the difference between traditional homeschooling and online learning (OL) programs?
+What is the difference between registered homeschooling and online learning (OL)?

-• Traditional homeschooling is an alternative method of teaching offered outside of the BC educational system.
+• Registered homeschooling is an alternative method of teaching offered outside of the BC educational system.

 • Typically, a family member delivers the entire educational program to children at home.

-• Homeschool students register with their catchment area school, but are not required to follow provincially-mandated curricula.
+• Homeschool students register with a public school, an independent school, a francophone school or an online learning school, but are not required to follow provincially-mandated curricula.

-• For more on traditional homeschooling in BC, visit the Ministry of Education’s homeschooling information page
+• For more on registered homeschooling in BC, visit the Ministry of Education’s homeschooling information page

 • Online learning (OL) programs follow the BC curriculum learning guidelines for school subjects.